3. Impressionist Edouard Manet

 correctly writes, Manet was to become the chance instrument of metamorphosis.

 The blow falls with the exhibition of "Music in the Tuileries" surrounded by Spanish paintings, at the Martinet Gallery in March and April of 1863.
 The real art critics and artists are not deceived.
 The young Monet, who at this time does not know its author, suffers a real shock.
 The Saul of Impressionism finds his road to Damascus.
-But reaction only really breaks out on 15 May in the same year when Manet exhibits "Dejeuner sur l'Herbe" at the Salon des Refuses in the Palace of Industry, which the Emperor had generously allowed to be held because of the great severity of the Salon jury.
+But reaction only really breaks out on 15 May in the same year when Manet exhibits "Dejeuner sur l'Herbe" at the Salon des Refuses in the Palace of Industry, which the Emperor had generously allowed to be held because of the extreme conservatism of the French Academy in the form of the Salon jury.
 This hysteria was to last three or four years, renewed again at the Salon of 1865 by "Olympia," painted in 1863.

 Today it is almost impossible to understand how these two paintings could have inspired such gross insults and such violent taking of sides.
 The arguments have been brought up so many times that we may dispense with reviving them again; they are of no interest in themselves, in their monotonous repetition, nor because of their authors, who are now completely forgotten.
 This violence can only barely be explained by a sort of diffuse realisation of the importance of Manet, of the role he was to play without knowing exactly what.
 It allows the rage of his enemies to be measured.